-Though it does perhaps run a smidgeon overlong, the story never gets tangled up in too many of the "details" or become boring.
-Instead, the action and smarts (great dialogue) are balanced well, without either one overpowering the other.
-If you like spy thrillers or the cast (like moi *wink*), then this might be an entertaining last-ditch effort to hang onto summer.
+Though it does perhaps run a smidgeon overlong, the story never gets tangled up in too many of the “details” or become boring.
+Instead, the action and smarts (great dialogue) do play nice, and balance everything, without either one overpowering the other.
+If you like spy thrillers or the cast (like moi *wink*), then this might be an entertaining little spy thriller to indulge in.

 Breathing new life into stories that originated in the age of classic television has become a familiar sight at the box office.
 We’ve seen Get Smart try its unique brand of slapstick humor, and the amped up sexy remake of the 70s favorite Charlie’s Angels collected a squeal.
 On the small screen, failures to reboot Charlie’s Angels (ABC) are more the norm than the rare success of CBS’ Hawaii Five-0.
 The latest to add its name to these lists is the cold-war spy caper The Man from U.N.C.L.E.
 Reports tell a story of disappointing numbers for the smart and stylish piece of escapism.
 Unfortunately, the film might not have gathered its intended audience.
 Read the review in full →

 FILM REVIEW | ‘Man of Steel’: The Unique (Fun!)
 One With Controversy

 Have you seen The Man from U.N.C.L.E.?
 What’d you think?